Chart Color Schemes

 Health performance in Greenway is lower than average with prevalence of common health conditions notable across both younger and older age cohorts

-The rate of private health cover is very high at approximately 56% of the total population (~3,117 people).
-The most common medical conditions are mental health issues impacting 11.1% of residents and asthma affecting 8.2%.
-A total of 64.7% declared themselves completely clear of medical ailments compared to 66.1% across Australian Capital Territory.
-As of the latest data, 18.3% of residents are aged 65 and over (1,024 people).
-Health outcomes among seniors present some challenges broadly in line with the general population's health profile.
+Mental health issues impact 11.1% of residents, while asthma affects 8.2%.
+About 64.7% declare themselves completely clear of medical ailments, compared to 66.1% across Australian Capital Territory.
+The area has 18.3% (979 people) aged 65 and over.
+Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health